"Spectacular...something very special... should be on your must-do list."

 We have helped the community start a number of 100% community-owned and run businesses including horseriding, canoeing, fishing, guiding, baking, sewing, cooking, wood-carving and environmental protection projects.
 We have helped some women in the village start the now legendary iLanga Fire Restaurant with the best sweet and savoury pancakes in Africa.
 Two women from the village have been professionally trained as masseuses and offer luxurious full body and Indian head massages for those needing some pampering.
 All these community-owned businesses have created jobs and income for 33 families over and above those employed directly at the lodge.
 Obviously many of these businesses are still in their infancy and are not always as professional as you would find in the big cities - no-one in our village had any experience of tourism prior to 2004.
 But everyone puts there heart and soul into their new venture and as a result there is a unique, fresh edge to these activities.

 Over the years we have launched a large number of education, health and infrastructural projects to assist members of our community escape the poverty trap.
 In 2007 we decided to formalise these projects within a separate non-profit NGO called the Bulungula Incubator (BI).
-Since then the BI has rehabilitated our local primary school, built and run our world class Jujurha Early Learning Centre, embarked on a number of ambitious agricultural projects, implemented various clean drinking water initiatives and lots, lots more.
+Since then the BI has rehabilitated our local primary school, built and run four world class pre-schools and two mini- clinics in our surrounding villages, embarked on a number of ambitious agricultural projects, implemented various clean drinking water initiatives and lots, lots more.

 You can visit the Bulungula Incubator's website at www.bulungulaincubator.org